gdavidbutler/pthreadChannel/README.md

 Find the API in chan.h:

+* chanCreate
-* chanCreate: Allocate an Open chan_t (reference count = 1, pair with chanClose).
+  * Allocate an Open chan_t (reference count = 1, pair with chanClose).
+* chanOpen
-* chanOpen: Open a chan_t (increment reference count, pair with chanClose).
+  * Open a chan_t (increment reference count, pair with chanClose).
+* chanShut
-* chanShut: Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
+  * Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
+* chanIsShut
-* chanIsShut: Is a chan_t shutdown.
+  * Is a chan_t shutdown.
+* chanClose
-* chanClose: Close a chan_t (decrement reference count, deallocate on last chanClose).
+  * Close a chan_t (decrement reference count, deallocate on last chanClose).
+* chanGet
-* chanGet: Get a message from a Channel (asynchronously).
+  * Get a message from a Channel (asynchronously).
+* chanPut
-* chanPut: Put a message to a Channel (asynchronously).
+  * Put a message to a Channel (asynchronously).
+* chanPutWait
-* chanPutWait: Put a message to a Channel (synchronously, waiting for a chanGet).
+  * Put a message to a Channel (synchronously, waiting for a chanGet).
+* chanPoll
-* chanPoll: perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.
+  * perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.

 ### Store